Deigaarden/Adafruit-RFM96W-LoRa/README.md

 Each shield is a protoshield consisting of the RFM96W with an associated LED, with a transmitting frequency of 433MHz.
 The transmitter protoshield is designed for an Arduino Uno and the Reciever for a Arduino Mega.
+Wiring diagram for each shield and associated code is attached above.

 Important: This is not compatible with the RFM69s
 All radios are unique and can only talk to radios of the same part number.